lfelipequiros/letsparse/README.md

 -   How to create an app.
 -   How to start an app.
 	-  Add scss to the app  `yarn add node-sass`.
+	-  Talk about BEM.
+	-  Maybe show how it should be.
 -   Know how to create a react component.
 	- Style it a little bit
 -   How to breakpoint and debugg something.